 The goal is to ensure you have healthy options on hand, even when you come home from work and are too exhausted to cook.
 We’ve all been there right?!
 By prepping ahead, you give yourself healthy options to choose from, instead of drive-thru or ordering takeout.

-Stick with it.
 In the beginning, it takes a little longer to meal prep.
 Once you’ve done it a couple of times, I promise it goes much faster.

 Now it’s your turn!!

 Woo hoo!!
 You are prepped and ready to roll out of bed Monday morning to start your intermittent fasting journey!
+No more hesitation or wondering how to start!
+If you need some encouragement or entertainment when starting out, you can read the details of my first week HERE.

 If you’ve still got questions about your IF journey, check out this convenient 8 page PDF download designed to answer the most common questions I’ve been asked about Intermittent Fasting!